JagpreetRandio/Professional-README/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  1. test 2. test 3. test
+  1. test 2. test.
+3. test

   ## Usage
-  instructions will be here for usage
+  put all instructions here for usage

   ## License
+  ## License
   This project is covered under the MIT license.

   ## Contributing
-  Jagpreet Randio
+  Jagpreet Test

   ## Tests
-  Test instructions will be heree
+  all test instructions here

   ## Questions
   If you have any questions about this projects, please contact me directly at jagpreet@test.com.
 You can view more of my projects at https://github.com/JagpreetRandio.

-  ## License